hashgraph/hedera-sdk-java/README.md

 > fair and secure transactions.
 Hedera enables and empowers developers to
 > build an entirely new class of decentralized applications.

 **NOTE**: v1 of the SDK is deprecated and support was discontinued after October 2021.
 Please install the latest version 2.x.x or migrate from v1 to the latest 2.x.x version.
 You can reference the [migration documentation](docs/sdk/MIGRATING_V1.md).

-## How to get started
-If you want to use the Hedera Java SDK in a Java project, please refer to the [Java application quickstart guide](docs/java-app/java-app-quickstart.md).\
-For using the Hedera Java SDK in an Android project, please refer to the [Android application quickstart guide](docs/android-app/android-app-quickstart.md).
+## Java app quickstart
+[The Java application quickstart guide](docs/java-app/java-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Java project using the Hedera Java SDK.

+## Android app quickstart
+[The Android application quickstart guide](docs/android-app/android-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Android project using the Hedera Java SDK.

 ## Examples
 This repository includes [Java examples](examples/README.md) and [an Android example](example-android/README.md) that showcase different use cases and workflows.

 ## Developer quickstart
 The [developer quickstart guide](docs/sdk/developer-guide.md) provides instructions on how to set up the environment,